 Elizabeth Dubois, Department of Communication, and Florian Martin-Bariteau, Faculty of Law are collaborating on a project which investigates how citizens, their governments, and policy interact in a digital media environment.
 Their interdisciplinary project sets an agenda for research into the social and political impacts of digital technology.
 Their work aims to advance scholarly knowledge while also responding to current policy needs.

 Telemedicine and Sensory knowledge

-Communication professors, Sylvie Grosjean, Luc Bonneville and Isaac Nahon-Serfaty, are collaborating with the Montfort Hospital simulation program on a funded research project, which aims to study the specificity of a clinical examination in the context of telemedicine.
-This research project aims to analyze patient / physician interactions in the context of telemedicine, in order to underline the reorganization that takes place at the level of "sensory work" accomplished during a clinical examination.
+Communication professors Sylvie Grosjean, Luc Bonneville and Isaac Nahon-Serfaty are collaborating with the Montfort Hospital simulation program on a funded research project which aims to study the specificity of a clinical examination in the context of telemedicine.
+This research project aims to analyze patient-physician interactions in the context of telemedicine, in order to understand the reorganization that takes place at the level of "sensory work" accomplished during a clinical examination.